Safer Roads By Design™: Across Six Continents

 Safer Roads By Design™ Across Six Continents

 The “Safer Roads By Design™: Across Six Continents Seminar” is one of the most comprehensive road safety training programs in the world.
-Experts from a variety of countries will present the best practices along with state of the art technologies in Roadside Safety, Work Zone Safety, Vulnerable User Safety, Traffic Management and Road Safety Audits over a ten day period.
-The purpose of this training program is to assist road authorities and help them understand what can be done to meet their Decade of Action commitment to reduce fatalities by 50 percent by 2020.
+Experts from a variety of countries will present best practices and state of the art technologies in Roadside Safety, Work Zone Safety, Vulnerable User Safety, Traffic Management and Road Safety Audits over a ten day period.
+The purpose of this training program is to help road authorities understand what can be done to help them meet their Decade of Action commitment to reduce fatalities by 50 percent by 2020.
 The training program will focus on: Roadside Safety, Work Zone Safety, Vulnerable User Safety, and Road Safety Audits.

 This Seminar is Ideal for: